Generic name: lamotrigine [ la-MOE-tri-jeen ]

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Taking too much Lamictal XR at the start of treatment may increase your risk of a severe life-threatening skin rash.

-Extended-release Lamictal XR (Lamictal XR) may be used for different conditions than immediate-release this medicine is used for.
+Extended-release and immediate-release Lamictal XR may be used for different conditions.
 Always check your refills to make sure you have received the correct size, color, and shape of tablet.
-Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.
+Avoid medication errors by using only the form and strength your doctor prescribes.

-If you switch to Lamictal XR from another seizure medicine, carefully follow your doctor's instructions about the timing and dosage of your medications.
-Read all patient information, medication guides, and instruction sheets provided to you.
-Ask your doctor or pharmacist if you have any questions.
+If you switch to Lamictal XR from another seizure medicine, carefully follow your doctor's instructions about the timing and dosage of your medicine.

 Do not stop using Lamictal XR suddenly, even if you feel fine.
 Stopping suddenly may cause increased seizures.
 Follow your doctor's instructions about tapering your dose.